theIvanR/torch-on-clunkers/README.md

 Before building from source, check if a *prebuilt wheel is available for your setup*.

 > Wheels are built for architectures: `TORCH_CUDA_ARCH_LIST = 3.5;3.7;5.0;5.2;6.0;6.1;7.0;7.5`.
+>
-> Wheels are built for all cpu architectures (no AVX used, can be enabled via flag)
+> Wheels are built for all cpu architectures (no AVX used) if you need specific CPU enhancements (eg AVX512) rebuild using instructions
 ---

 Base Pytorch Wheels: Python + openBLAS (universal, slower)